wotzebra/laravel-swagger-ui/README.md

 }
 ```

 In the published `config/swagger-ui.php` file, you edit the path to the Swagger UI and the location of the Swagger (OpenAPI v3) file.
 By default, the package expects to find the OpenAPI file in 'resources/swagger' directory.
+You can als provide an url if the OpenAPI file is not present in the Laravel project itself.

 ```php
 // in config/swagger-ui.php